nsrr/mnc-documentation/pages/README.md

 The .xml staging files adhere to a [commonly used NSRR XML annotation format](https://github.com/nsrr/edf-editor-translator/wiki/Physiomimi-Format).

-To access the NSRR harmonized versions of these files, [complete a new data request](https://staging.partners.org/sleepdata.org/data/requests/mnc/start).
+To access the NSRR harmonized versions of the MNC data, [complete a new data request](https://staging.partners.org/sleepdata.org/data/requests/mnc/start).
 Once the NSRR team approves your access, [click here to browse and download files](:files_path:).

+## Subject data (cohorts_deid.xlsx)

+The [**cohorts_deid.xlsx** file](:files_path:) was presented with the manuscript for matching case and control subjects from the various cohorts.
+It matches individual subject IDs with their corresponding cohort, a narcolepsy or control diagnosis, and which part or parts of the analysis their sleep study was used for (e.g. training, testing, validation).

+CSF refers to cerebrospinal fluid, and if there is a numeric value it would be in reference to how much hypocretin was found there.
+It is used as a final indicator for narcolepsy.

+DB0602 is in reference to the allele HLA-DQB1*06:02; which is relatively common in the general population, and extremely common among those diagnosed as narcoleptic.
+In other words, most people who are DQB0602 positive do not have narcolepsy, while almost all people with narcolepsy are DQB0602 positive.

 ## Related links